China – Twin Peaks Mt Siguniang (Dafeng + Erfeng)

 Equipment and Gear

-You will need thermal base layers, a fleece jacket and a water/wind proof outershell jacket for the trek.
-When at the campsite, after sundown and during the summit trek, a down jacket will be required.
-A good down sleeping bag is also needed.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the base camp, after sundown and during the summit trek, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.

 - Group size: 6 - 15 people